pytest-dev/pytest-asyncio/docs/source/reference/markers/index.rst

 Package-scoped loops do not work in `namespace packages. <https://docs.python.org/3/glossary.html#term-namespace-package>`__ Subpackages do not share the loop with their parent package.

+Tests marked with *session* scope share the same event loop, even if the tests exist in different packages.

 .. |auto mode| replace:: *auto mode*
 .. _auto mode: ../../concepts.html#auto-mode